Jason Stephens | August 11, 2020 | Wrongful Death

 Passengers can sustain traumatic injuries in a car accident.
 In most cases, passengers are not to blame for the cause of the accident.
 Unless a passenger acted negligently and contributed to the cause of the crash, the passenger should be entitled to full compensation of damages from the parties who caused the accident.

 As with a wrongful death claim, the passenger may have injury claims against one or more parties.
-The driver, another motorist, trucking company, automobile manufacturer, and a government entity are just a few of the parties that could be liable for the passenger’s damages.
+The driver, another motorist, a trucking company, an automobile manufacturer, and a government entity are just a few of the parties that could be liable for the passenger’s damages.

 Proving fault for the car accident involves gathering evidence to prove how the accident occurred.
 Evidence that an injury lawyer might use to prove fault and liability include: